open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 ```

 The above output tells us:
-- We have a Vagrant virtual machine called `vi` running in VirtualBox.
+- We have a Vagrant virtual machine called `prod` running in VirtualBox.
-- The directory of the virtual machine's Vagrantfile is located at `/Users/aberdean/ole--vagrant-vi`.
+- The directory of the virtual machine's Vagrantfile is located at `/Users/aberdean/planet`.

 ## Vagrant Commands

-- [`vagrant up`](https://www.vagrantup.com/docs/cli/up.html) will turn the virtual machine back on if it's currently "poweroff".
+- [`vagrant up prod`](https://www.vagrantup.com/docs/cli/up.html) will turn the virtual machine back on if it's currently "poweroff".
-- [`vagrant suspend`](https://www.vagrantup.com/docs/cli/suspend.html) will suspend the "running" virtual machine, its state will become "saved".
+- [`vagrant suspend prod`](https://www.vagrantup.com/docs/cli/suspend.html) will suspend the "running" virtual machine, its state will become "saved".
-- [`vagrant halt`](https://www.vagrantup.com/docs/cli/halt.html) will shut down the "running" virtual machine, its state will become "poweroff".
+- [`vagrant halt prod`](https://www.vagrantup.com/docs/cli/halt.html) will shut down the "running" virtual machine, its state will become "poweroff".
-- [`vagrant destroy`](https://www.vagrantup.com/docs/cli/destroy.html) will delete the virtual machine entirely.
-To use community BeLL again, we will have to rebuild a new machine from scratch using `vagrant up`.
+- [`vagrant destroy prod`](https://www.vagrantup.com/docs/cli/destroy.html) will delete the virtual machine entirely.
+To use community Planet again, we will have to rebuild a new machine from scratch using `vagrant up`.

-To conserve hardware resources of your computer, you could use `vagrant halt` to shutdown the virtual machine that's running your community BeLL.
-Use `vagrant up` to turn the virtual machine back on when you need to access your community BeLL again.
+To conserve hardware resources of your computer, you could use `vagrant halt prod` to shutdown the virtual machine that's running your community Planet.
+Use `vagrant up prod` to turn the virtual machine back on when you need to access your community Planet again.

 ## More about Vagrant CLI